jibsirirak/Captain-Game/README.md

 # Captain-Game
- >MyPOS is Point Of Sale Website.\
+ >Captain Game is Arcade games.\
- This is my project group for Software Engineering (03603341).\
+ This is my project group for Programming Fundamentals I (03603111).\
  My name is Sirirak Atchariyavej (6130300921).\
  Kasetsart University.